KRWG.ORG-The Region's Home Page

 BOYLE: There is some evidence that the administration is rethinking the policy.
 We know that when John Brennan was confirmed as CIA director, there was a sort of firestorm of criticism about the drones program, and he came under intense pressure from the Congress about the use of drones.
 It could be that the administration is beginning to rethink the policy.

 We also know the administration is thinking about the kind of bureaucratic housing of the policy.
 Does it go to the Pentagon?
 Does it stay in the CIA?
 Where does that program properly belong?
-So I think a combination of those sort of factors is making administration step back in a sense from drone strikes, which is probably a good thing.
+So I think a combination of those sort of factors is making the administration step back in a sense from drone strikes, which is probably a good thing.

 MCEVERS: That's Michael Boyle.
 He now teaches at La Salle University.

 Recently, a young Yemeni man put a face to drone strikes before a Senate committee hearing.
-Farea al-Muslimi later told me how last month he got some terrible news from his village Wessab.
+Farea al-Muslimi later told me how last month he got some terrible news from his village, Wessab.

 MCEVERS: Farea wasn't in the village at the time, but the reaction came to him on his cellphone.

-AL-MUSLIMI: My phone was stormed with messages, phone calls from the village people asking me, what is this, what is happening?
+AL-MUSLIMI: My phone was stormed with messages, phone calls from the village, people asking me, what is this, what is happening?
 And people terrified on the phone speaking about this attack.

 MCEVERS: Witnesses say in all, five people died in that attack.
 The target was suspected militant Hamid al Rhadmi, who Farea says was well known in the village.
 He even spent time with government officials.
 Farea says it would have been easy to capture al Rhadmi.

-AL-MUSLIMI: I assure you it's easier to capture him than capturing the gang member in New York City.
+AL-MUSLIMI: I assure you it's easier to capture him than capturing a gang member in New York City.
 As someone who was in great relationship with the government, that man was easy to capture.
 As one of the villagers put it, he says, you could have just shut the door of the security department two, three days ago when he was there.

 MCEVERS: He says now people in the village are reeling.